ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/python_practice.md

 The "initial solution" to the problem is actually just some dummy code that has nothing to do with the problem given.
 It is just a sample of some code written in that language.

+## Cyber Dojo Sessions for SPIS

 We have set up a few cyber-dojo sessions specially for SPIS where the starter code is a bit closer to the actual solution, to give you a head start.
+You can enter these sessions by clicking on "Enter a Practice Session" and entering the number of the session.

-Here are links to a few of those:
+Here are some sessions for you to explore:

+* 3CFC090:  isPrime